hanscappelle/optitrip-ev-android/README.md

 ## TODO

 * release iOS version of this app
-* create some donation option
+* create donation option on about screen
 * have input masks and input validation
 * remove obfuscation from release app
 * remove calculate button completely and instead monitor changes?